Sokratis Petrou

-Sokratis Petrou (Σωκράτης Πέτρου; born 8 May 1979) is a Greek footballer who plays for A.O Loutraki as a midfielder.
+Sokratis Petrou (Σωκράτης Πέτρου; born 8 May 1979) is a Greek former footballer who played as a midfielder.

 Career

 Petrou began playing football as a defensive midfielder for Aiolikos F.C. in the Gamma Ethniki.
-In 1999, he signed with Skoda Xanthi F.C., where he would make 38 Alpha Ethniki appearances in seven seasons with the club.
+In 1999, he signed with Skoda Xanthi, where he would make 38 Alpha Ethniki appearances in seven seasons with the club.
 Xanthi sent him on loan to Beta Ethniki sides Egaleo F.C. and Niki Volos F.C. as well as Cypriot Second Division club AEP Paphos F.C., as he never became a first-team regular.

 After being released by Xanthi, Petrou joined newly promoted Cypriot First Division side Ayia Napa F.C. for six months.
 He returned to Greece to play for Agrotikos Asteras F.C. in the second half of the 2006–07 Beta Ethniki season.
 Next, he dropped down to the Delta Ethniki to play two seasons with Olympiakos Loutraki.

 Petrou returned to the Gamma Ethniki with Agia Paraskevi F.C. in July 2009.

 He also played for Rouf, Vyzas and Paniliakos F.C.